-My dear friend Shirley shared this recipe with me several years ago before she passed.
-I've been making it my own ever since.
+My dear friend Shirley shared this recipe with me several years ago.
 Every time I think of her, I make the soup.
 I sometimes add a cup of cheddar cheese at the end and melt it in for an extra measure of comfort. —Carol Brault, Woodville, Wisconsin

 - 1/2 cup uncooked wild rice

 - 1/2 cup butter, cubed